-The semen should be transferred to a water bath maintained at 33-36°C. Visual evaluation for volume, colour, consistency/density, odour and observation for presence of foreign material should be made and recorded (see Semen Result Sheet Annex 2).
+The semen should be transferred to a water bath maintained at 35±1°C. Visual evaluation for volume, colour, consistency/density, odour and observation for presence of foreign material (blood, pus cells, dung, hair, etc.) shall be made and recorded (see Semen Result Sheet of Annex 4).
+If dung or hair is found in the semen, filtration with a special semen filter is advised.